paulcosmos/new-world-template/content/services/odour-investigation.md

 title: "Odour Investigation"
 type: service-page
 layout: servicepage
-desc: Noticed a smell coming from your sinks or drains.
+desc: Noticed a smell coming from your sinks or drains?
 We are on hand to investigate and resolve the issue.
+summary: Unfortunately, with time and lack of maintenance, drains may start to release unpleasant odours into the property.
+Our specialist odour investigation service is an effective way of accurately identifying the source of unpleasant odours throughout the drains and sewage system.
 weight: 2
-image: images/service.jpg
+image: images/odours.jpg
-backgroundImage: images/service-hero.jpg
+backgroundImage: images/odours-hero.jpg
 anchor:
 _build:
   render: true